pastelnetwork/pastelup/README.md

   --user-pw=<pw of remote user> \
   --ssh-key=<private key path>
 ```
-b) To update all binaries at once.
-Create a local folder and copy all binaries into a folder and execute below command with `--bin` points to that folder path:
+b) To update all binaries at once, create a local folder and copy all binaries into a folder and execute below command with `--bin` pointing to that folder path:
 ```
 ./pastelup update supernode remote \
   --bin=<path fo that folder> \